 Group and Company

+2024 20

-2023 € 2022 €
+€ €

-Loans to related party forming part of Mizzi Organisation Loans to associate 713,352 564,069 713,352 -
+Loans to related party forming part of Mizzi Organisation 713,352 713,352

+Loans to associate 3,114,069 564,069

-1,277,421 713,352
+3,827,421 1,277,421

-Loans to related party forming part of Mizzi Organisation amounting to €713,352 (2022: €713,352) represented redeemable preference shares issued by a related party forming part of Mizzi Organisation (which was subsequently merged into another entity forming part of the Organisation) that were allotted to the parent company and settled through a dividend distribution.
+Loans to related party forming part of Mizzi Organisation amounting to €713,352 (2023: €713,352) represented redeemable preference shares issued by a related party forming part of Mizzi Organisation (which was subsequently merged into another entity forming part of the Organisation) that were allotted to the parent company and settled through a dividend distribution.
 In prior years these preference shares were redeemed (upon the merger referred to above) and were replaced by loans receivable from the surviving entity for an equivalent amount.
-As at 31 December 2023 and 2022, these loans are unsecured, interest free and have no fixed date of repayment, but are not repayable within one year from the end of the reporting period.
+As at 31 December 2024 and 2023, these loans are unsecured, interest free and have no fixed date of repayment, but are not repayable within one year from the end of the reporting period.

-Loans to associate amounting to \in 564,069 (2022: nil) at 31 December 2023 are unsecured, repayable at the discretion of the borrower and subject to floating interest rates linked to Euribor.
-As at the end of the reporting period the effective interest rate stood at 4.3% (2022: 2.4%).
+Loans to associate amounting to \in 3,114,069 (2023: \in 564,069) at 31 December 2024 are unsecured, repayable at the discretion of the borrower and subject to a fixed interest rate of 5%.
 These loans have been classified as non-current.